rails/rails/guides/source/testing.md

 NOTE: For more information on Rails <i>scaffolding</i>, refer to "Getting Started with Rails":getting_started.html

-When you use +rails generate scaffold+, for a resource among other things it creates a test stub in the +test/unit+ folder:
+When you use `rails generate scaffold`, for a resource among other things it creates a test stub in the `test/unit` folder:

 ```bash
 $ rails generate scaffold post title:string body:text